-The Company holds a 100% working interest in the Birch assets.
-The Birch assets are located within the Athabasca oil sands fairway of northeastern Alberta, approximately 95 kilometres northwest of the city of Fort McMurray and are comprised of an extensive contiguous land base of approximately 286,000 net acres.
+As of December 31, 2020, the Company held a 100% working interest in the Birch assets.
+The Birch assets were located within the Athabasca oil sands fairway of northeastern Alberta, approximately 95 kilometres northwest of the city of Fort McMurray and are comprised of an extensive contiguous land base of approximately 134,000 net acres.
+The mineral interest lands have subsequently been relinquished on these long-dated assets.